exercism/x86-64-assembly/exercises/concept/bird-watcher/.docs/introduction.md

 As it was explored in a previous concept, the `lea` instruction computes an effective memory address.
 So, it can be used to compute the address of any element in an array, following the same semantics.

-However, when addressing relative to the `rip` register, it is often necessary to load the variable's address into a register before forming a more complex address:
+However, in relative addressing, it is often necessary to load the variable's address into a register before forming a more complex address:

 ```nasm
 lea rax, [rel variable]